 In the first few months of baby’s life playtime is mainly stationary.
 When rolling over starts, baby’s play area spreads out a bit.
 But when baby begins crawling between 6 and 9 months, watch out!
 Baby now has complete run, or crawl, of the house, and playtime takes on a whole new meaning.
 This early crawling stage is very short.
-Don’t miss out on all the fun ways you can play with baby as she learns to crawl.
+Don’t miss out on all the fun ways you can play with your crawling baby as she learns to move.

-Getting up on hands and knees.
+Getting up on Hands and Knees

 By six months of age, most babies will have learned to sit up without immediately falling over.
 But forward mobility has not yet begun.
 The first step toward learning to crawl is to entice a sitting baby to reach forward with his hands and body.
 Once baby leans forward far enough, he will find himself on his hand and knees.
 Here’s how you can encourage baby to make this first move forward: